Students proudly unveil a new Studio Art Exhibit

 September 15, 2021

-Have you been wondering what York students were up to this summer?
-The AP Art Studio students were busy at work on their summer projects.
+The AP Art Studio students were busy at work this summer creating their art projects.
 The artists are featuring their summer pieces in the display cases across from the senior courtyard.
 After a long summer of creating their pieces, it is finally ready for the viewer’s eye.

 Each AP Art student’s display case reflects their “sustained investigation,”also known as their theme.
 Some artists created an overarching idea or aesthetic for all of their displayed pieces to share.
-You can see every student’s personality shine through in their art.
+As you can see, every student’s personality shines through in their art.

 “A lot of my paintings were inspired by my everyday thoughts,” junior Jenine Ruszkowski said.
 “I wanted to really tell a story with my feelings.”